cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # What experience our team members have

-Our team competed at IndySCC both in 2022 and 2023 with a great track record.
+Our teams competed at IndySCC both in 2022 and 2023 with a great track record.
 In 2022, the team came in third overall out of ten competing teams, and won the HPL Hero run challenge.
-As of writing this application, the results of IndySCC 2023 aren't available yet, but the team performed well and had a lot of fun competing in it.
+The 2023 IndySCC team managed to improve this and placed 2nd overall!
+For 2024 our team was accepted to the in-person competition in SCC@SC24 in Atlanta.

 As each team member mentioned in the biography section of this proposal, together we have extensive experience in a multitude of fields related to scientific computing and HPC.
-Some have worked as research assistants, others as software developers and some even in GPU programming tasks during various internships.
-We have a clear distinction between our scientific domain specialists and system administrators, with the latter consisting mainly of our skilled computer scientists.
-Still, each member is fluent in using Linux-based clusters and in tuning scientific software to its fullest.
+Some have worked as research or teaching assistants and almost everybody has used CSC's supercomputers and/or university clusters during their studies.
+Additionally, a few of the team members are familiar with Linux system administration.

 To name some prior experience our different team members bring to the table:
 - Miro Valorinta, has attended many Hackathons outside of IndySCC, and brings us great scripting experience.